-1.5.1 System configuration linked with JP1/AJS
+1.5.2 System configuration linked with JP1/AJS

-This subsection describes the system configuration for executing and managing jobs automatically by linking JP1/Script with JP1/AJS (JP1/AJS2 or JP1/AJS3).
+This subsection describes the system configuration for executing and managing jobs automatically by linking JP1/Script with JP1/AJS.
 JP1/AJS enables you to define and execute as a job a script file created by JP1/Script.